HEASARC/sciserver_cookbooks/xmm/analysis-xmm-short-intro.md

 ## 1. Introduction
 This tutorial provides a short, basic introduction to using pySAS on SciServer.
 It only covers how to download observation data files and how to calibrate the data.
-A much more comprehensive introduction can be found in the <a href="./xmm-pysas-intro-long.ipynb">Long pySAS Introduction</a>.
+A much more comprehensive introduction can be found in the [Long pySAS Introduction](./analysis-xmm-long-intro.md "Long pySAS Intro")Long pySAS Introduction</a>.
 This tutorial is intened for those who are already familiar with SAS commands and want to use Python to run SAS commands.
-A tutorial on how to learn to use SAS and pySAS for XMM analysis can be found in <a href="./xmm-ABC-guide-p1.ipynb">The XMM-Newton ABC Guide</a>.
+A tutorial on how to learn to use SAS and pySAS for XMM analysis can be found in [The XMM-Newton ABC Guide](./analysis-xmm-ABC-guide-ch6-p1.md "XMM ABC Guide").
 In this tutorial we will demonstrate,

 1. How to select a directory for data and analysis.
 2. How to copy XMM data from the HEASARC archive.